Digital Photography Tips, Tutorials and Resources

 When you adjust your image sharpness in Photoshop, the program highlights the edge contrast to make the photo appear more crisp to the human eye.
 Basically, Photoshop interprets an edge as any place with a high contrast over a small area.
 To sharpen that area, Photoshop will increase the contrast around that edge, making it appear sharper to us.

-As I mentioned briefly above, you can use image sharpness in a variety of ways.
+As we mentioned above, you can use image sharpness in a variety of ways.
 You can even create dramatic portrait looks by playing with sharpness levels in Photoshop.
 Learning the foundations of sharpening with this tutorial will help you better use them to solve other photo editing problems.

 Options for Sharpening an Image in Photoshop